rice-crc/voyages/docs/development.md

 ### System Requirements

-*Note: Parts of this development document were written targeting MacOS.*
+*Note: This document is geared toward MacOS but can be easily applied to Linux.
+Contribution for Windows users is welcome.*

+For reference, this document was written while testing on a 2018 MacBook Pro running MacOS Big Sur and Docker Desktop 3.2.2.

 Make sure the Xcode Command Line Tools are installed.